 I think in terms of effectiveness its really important to mix things up-your body is very effective at resisting anything that is trying to burn all its fat reserves, so you really have to work on tricking it to keep burning.
 If you do the same thing every day for months on end, it will adjust its metabolism to make sure you’re burning less.
 That’s why you can frequently meet marathon runners who lost some weight when first starting their regimes, and then basically maintain the same weight even as they’re putting on more miles and eating almost the same things.

 the only time i’ve lost weight is when i have a calorie deficit for the day, more calories burned than consumed. so i watch what I eat and then do an Insanity (beachbody) workout video or jogging/walking for 40 minutes.
 I know it’s tough:) good luck on reaching your goal.
-I’m still struggling to reach mine:)posted over 2 years ago
+I’m still struggling to reach mine:)posted almost 3 years ago